-I paused to think, winning the pitch is everything to me but in the context of all humanity, it is not life-saving or life-changing, so I googled some more.
+I paused to think, winning the pitch is everything to me but in the context of all humanity, it is not life-saving, so I googled some more.
 There are only 6.7 million entries on “how to perform heart surgery” and 16.3 million on “how to find the holy grail,” leading me to believe that more people are concerned about winning new business than saving lives or finding God.
 I wonder how an advertising agency owner is supposed to sort through all this when she or he needs help.

-I’ve been prospecting, pitching, winning and losing advertising agency pitches for the past 15 years.
-I’ve experienced first hand the thrill of victory and the agony of defeat.
+I’ve been prospecting, pitching, winning, and losing advertising agency pitches for the past 15 years.
+I’ve experienced firsthand the thrill of victory and the agony of defeat.
 In every case, there was no silver bullet, no secret weapon nor magic beans.
 It wasn’t glitzy showbiz or impressive visuals that prevailed.
-It wasn’t a twelve-step circular process, a proprietary algorithm or superstar presenters.
+It wasn’t a twelve-step circular process, a proprietary algorithm, or superstar presenters.
 It’s not rocket science (over 50 million entries) or voodoo (over 46 million entries).
 It was as it always is the same thing – an approach expertly developed and confidently delivered by regular people like you and me.

 Google “agency growth consultant” (with quotes).
-There are only 798 so at least that choice should be much easier.
+I did this a couple of years ago and there were only 1,190, today, 6,180, so the choice is getting harder.
 I’m not saying that winning new business is easy or predictable.
 We all know it is one of the most confounding things.
-I am saying that the right approach, proven by results, can make the difference.
-I look forward to sharing more ideas with you to make 2016 a break out year.
-Let’s Grow! now.
+I am saying that the right approach, proven by results, can make a difference.
+I look forward to sharing more ideas with you to make 2021 a break-out year. #LetsGrow!
+Now!

 If you liked this post and want more new business advice delivered to your inbox sign up for the newsletter.